Codemich-h/Login-Form/README.md

 # Login-Form
-This is a signup and login form
+I am still a beginner and am still working on the form validation code.